Website strategies for member retention

 - Do I know, right now, what last month’s website analytics tell us about our members’ favourite web pages and preferences?

-We’re on a mission to support and empower membership organisations creating a free guide specific to membership organisations.
+We’re on a mission to support and empower membership organisations, please download our free guide written specifically to support membership organisations.

 It condenses all of the experiential knowledge we have gained from helping other membership organisations understand their website’s role in value perception – and how even small website tweaks can boost member acquisition, engagement and retention.